Reception (Pixie) 2020 - 2021

 Communication and Language

 The children will be given opportunities to develop and build upon their speaking and listening skills through independent and adult led activities throughout each day.
-These activities will develop the children’s understanding, for example following instructions and asking and answering ‘how’ and ‘why’ questions relating to our discussions, the books we read and our topics.
+These activities will develop the children’s understanding, for example following instructions and asking and answering ‘how’, ‘why’, 'when' 'what' and 'where' questions relating to our discussions, the books we read and our topics.
+Throughout the summer term the children will enjoy exploring learning and activities within the topics of 'life cycles', 'growing', 'Space', 'Pirates of Pippins', and most importantly they will begin activities that will support their transition into Year 1.

 Physical activities are always available in the indoor or outdoor environment which promote gross and fine motor development.
 The children will participate in weekly PE lessons, where they will learn about spatial awareness, balance and begin to push their physical abilities through fun activities, dance and games.